Hachikoi-the-creator/job-exam-login/README.md

 - TODO: Dont work on the bd, firts work whit hard typen data
 - TODO: Add the user.name, user.leve{} to local storage for proper UX, update if on router `index` to check there as well
 - 10,30,80,110 values of the different roles
+- TODO: May add max & min lenght to all inputs, may as well never not
+- TODO: Remove all the default values for better UX

 # DB commands
 [docs to get data](https://www.mongodb.com/developer/languages/javascript/nextjs-with-mongodb/)